 There are many useful salary surveys of the nonprofit sector that exist, but in the end these numbers give us very little guidance because they are a rough outline.
 It is highly suggested to research the position and job title you are applying for.
 Guidestar and Professional for Nonprofits (in New York, NY) both produce decent salary surveys.

-Here are some rules to follow when figuring out what salary to ask for:
+Here are some rules to follow when figuring out what nonprofit salary to ask for:

 (1) What was your last salary?
-Never ask for more than 15% more than this number unless the position caries significant more responsibilities and you can justify it.
+Generally it is a best practice to not ask for more than 15% more than this number unless the position caries significant more responsibilities and you can justify it via your past experience.

 (2) If you were paid a competitive (higher than average) wage in your past position you may not find it again in the job that you love in the nonprofit sector.